Meet the cast of BBC drama Mrs Wilson

 Patrick Kennedy plays Dennis Wilson

 Who is Dennis?
 Alexander Wilson’s son from his marriage to Gladys.
-When his father dies and the truth about his marriage to Alison comes out, Dennis is the one to take control and help plan the logistics of the funeral.
+When his father dies and the truth about his marriage to Alison comes out, Dennis is the one who takes control and helps plan the logistics of the funeral.

 What else has Patrick Kennedy been in?
 If his face looks familiar, that’s because he’s been in a ton of movies and TV shows including The First, Downton Abbey, Boardwalk Empire, Parade’s End, and Atonement.